ttperr/DD2380-AI-KTH/RL/rl1/README.md

     - policy: is a dictionary whose keys are the position (x, y) of the map and the values are the actions "up", "down", "left" or "right".
     - exploration: Always False for this stage, so the game will understand you want to play and will start moving the diver in the interface.

+## Solution

+Let's define the properties of the FishingDerbyRL MDP:

+- States: The states are the positions of the diver in the map.
+The diver can be in any position of the map.
+- Actions: The actions are the movements of the diver.
+The diver can move up, down, left or right.